You are here:

 Some examples of projects appropriate for this award are those that focus on organizing and building the collective voice and power of workers and their unions, especially in relationship to changes in work processes and the organization of work; the impact of new technology; and issues of occupational safety and health.
 Studies that seek to amplify the voices for peace among those most affected by war--among them military families, those currently serving in the military, and veterans and those caught in the crossfire--are likewise fitting.

 Faculty will sit on the award committee, which may include a member of the Richardson family and a representative from either the class of 1970 or the class of 1971.
 The award money will come from the income generated by an endowed fund named for Charley.
-To give to this fund, please go to donate.hampshire.edu and choose the Charley Richardson Award Fund from the dropdown menu.
+To give to this fund, please go to donate.hampshire.edu.